emad-elsaid/emad-elsaid.github.io/Getting started with SDL2 and Go on Wayland.md

 SDL_VIDEODRIVER=wayland  go run main.go
 ```

-The output looks like the following, Also notice the error while closing the window:
+The output looks like the following
 ```
 2025/01/26 12:40:32 INFO Initializing...
-2025/01/26 12:40:35 ERROR failed to destroy window error="That operation is not supported"
 ```